 - Painful urination

 - Sudden urges to urinate

 - Difficulty urinating (to begin stream or empty bladder completely)

 Therefore, prior to any urodynamic tests being undertaken, there should be a consultation between the doctor and patient to discuss relevant symptoms and the need for the tests.

-The majority of urodynamic test do not require specific preparations in order to provide the necessary information.
-In most cases, patients can eat and drink as usual in the lead up to the procedure.
+The majority of urodynamic tests do not require specific preparations in order to provide the necessary information.
+In most cases, patients can eat and drink as usual in the lead-up to the procedure.